 How Does the Process Work?

-You’ll typically need about three appointments with your dentist to conclude this type of treatment.
+You’ll typically need about three appointments with your dentist at Century Stone Dental to conclude this type of treatment.
 First, you’ll have a consultation with the dentist to talk about the final look you’re trying to achieve with your smile.
 The dentist may need to take x-rays and impressions of your mouth to generate a treatment plan.
 You’ll discuss your treatment plan and make sure you know what to expect while the work is being performed.

 Next, the surface of your tooth needs to be prepped for the veneer.
 You’ll get a local anesthetic for this step as it can be uncomfortable.
 After the top layers of the tooth are removed, your dentist will make a set of molds for your teeth.
 These molds will then be sent out to a lab where your veneers will be custom-made to the exact specifications of your teeth.